SummittDweller/weblog-sd/content/microposts/endoscopy.md

 draft: false
 ---

-Been sitting in the endocopy waiting room at MercyOne DSM since 10:50 AM and they haven't even called Chris in to prep her yet. 😦 Gonna be a very long day.
+Been sitting in the endoscopy waiting room at MercyOne DSM since 10:50 AM and they haven't even called Chris in to prep her yet. 😦 Gonna be a very long day.